 1.1.
+CENTRAL BALLINA RESPONSE ARRANGEMENTS

-CENTRAL BALLINA RESPO NSE ARRANGEN MENTS Refer to Volume 2: Ha azard and Risk in Ballina Shire for more inform nation about this Sector/C ommunity '.
-Sector Description This sector covers the suburbs of Ballina (Ballina Island), West Ballina and Cumbalum.
-Hazard Richmond River Riverine Flooding Overland Flow Storm Surge/ Coastal Inundation Flood Affect Classification Local catchment flooding from North Creek, Emigrant Creek, Maguires Creek.
-Ballina is a Low Flood Island West Ballina is a Low Flood Island Cumbalum is a High Flood Island At risk properties Ballina: 3669 West Ballina: 1318 Total number of pro - : 5036 Ballina: 15 alum: 958 30 Sector Control The Ballina Unit Commander/ SES Incident Controller will control evacuations in this sector.
+Refer to Volume 2: Hazard and Risk in Ballina Shire for more information about this Sector/Community.

+Sector Description This sector covers the suburbs of Ballina (B allina Island), We est Ballina and Cum balum.
+Hazard Richmond River Riverine Flooding Overland Flow Storm Surge/ Coastal Inundation Local catchment flood ling from North Creel k, Emigrant Creel k, Maguir es Creek.
+Flood Affect Ballina is a Low Flood Island Classification West Ballina is a Low Flood Island Cumbalum is a High Flood Island At risk properties Ballina: 3669 West Ballina: 1318 Total number of properties within Sector/Community Ballina: 5036 West Ballina: 1530 Cumbalum: 958 Sector Control The Ballina Unit Commander/ SES Incident Controller will control evacuations in this sector.
 The NSW SES will conduct evacuations in this sector with assistance from NSW Police, Fire and Rescue NSW, and NSW Rural Fire Service (RFS) volunteers.
-Key Warning Gauge Name Name AWRC No. Min (m) Mod (m) Maj (m) There is no Bureau key warning gauge i Upstream gauges me indication of flood se n this sector. ay give an General Strategy Evacuation of at-risk population.
-Self-evacuation to friends/family outside of the impact area.
-Establishment of an Assembly Area/Evacuation Centre at Southern Cross Public School or other nominated centre where evacuees are able to gather while flood situation is monitored.
-Key Risks / Consequences Closure of evacuation routes, the inundation of many of which will be influenced by tides.
-Inundation of a large number of dwellings.
-Potential of isolation to supplies for thousands of people in a large flood event for a number of days.
-Potential loss of life from rapid and potentially high velocity flooding inundation.
-Information and Warnings Flood Watch (BoM) Flood Warnings (BoM) AWS Advice AWS Watch and Act AWS Emergency Warning Sequenced door knocking of evacuation sector Media announcements (including social media)
+Key Warning Gauge Name Name AWRC No. Min (m) Mod (m) Maj (m) Byrnes Point 203461 - - - There is no Bureau of Meteorology key warning gauge in Upstream gauges me indication of flood se verney.
+Conoral Stratogy Evacuation of at-risk population.
+General Strategy Self-evacuation to friends/family outside of the impact area.
+Establishmen Public School nt of an Assembly Are I or other nominated ituation is monitored a/Evacuation Cer centre where ev ntre at Sc uthern Cr Key Risks / Consequences Closure of evacuation routes, the inundation of many of which will be influenced by tides.
+Inundation of a large number of dwellings. solation to supplies for or thousands of p people in a large flo od event for a number of days.Potential loss of life from rapid and potentially high velocity flooding inundation. s of the from rapid an d potentially high i velocity noouing Information and Flood Watch (BoM) Warnings AWS Advice AWS Advice AWS Watch and Act AWS Emergency Warning uation sector Sequenced door knocking of evacuation sector Media announcements (including social media) Media annou Incements (including social media)